HubSpot/offline/README.md

 Include [the javascript](https://raw.github.com/HubSpot/offline/v0.7.11/offline.min.js), one of [the themes](http://github.hubspot.com/offline/docs/welcome/), and one of [the languages](https://github.com/HubSpot/offline/tree/master/themes) on your site.
 You're done!

+To use only the JavaScript API without a UI indicator, simply leave out the CSS file.

 If you'd like to get a peek at how it looks on your site, disconnect your internet, or try out the [simulator](http://craigshoemaker.github.io/offlinejs-simulate-ui/).

 Advanced